fullstackhero/docs/content/dotnet-webapi-boilerplate/general/development-environment.md

 ## .NET SDK

 As mentioned earlier, this project is built with the latest available .NET SDK, which is .NET 6.0.
 Since the SDK is currently at preview, the project will be released by Mid-November as soon as Microsoft launches .NET 6.0 LTS SDK.
-But that doesnt stop you from testing out the application!
+But that doesn't stop you from testing out the application!

 Ensure that you have the latest version of the SDK available - [Download from Microsoft](https://dotnet.microsoft.com/download/dotnet/6.0)

-{{< alert icon="💡" text="Note : At the time of compiling this documentation, the latest version available was dotnet-sdk-6.0.100-rc.1.21458.32" />}}
+{{< alert icon="💡" text="Note : At the time of compiling this documentation, the latest version available was dotnet-sdk-6.0.100-rc.2.21505.57" />}}

 ## IDE